 - Support Black people.
-But if you are a white person, realize that they don’t need to be taking care of us at this moment.
+But if you are a white person, realize that they don’t need to be taking care of us.
 Don’t lay your own heartache and anger on top of theirs.
 Here are some Vermont-based Black-led groups:

 - Support the local anti-racist movement

 - Support the national anti-racist movement and our neighbors in Minneapolis, Louisville, Atlanta, New York, and elsewhere.
 Here are some groups suggested by friends:

 - Read and learn about the historical causes of structural racism and white supremacy and what you can do about it.
 Vermont Humanities has prioritized presenting African American scholars and writers on these themes for several years.
 Here are books by authors that we’ve presented.
 (The links go to Indie Bound; please shop your local bookstore).

 - Stamped from the Beginning: The Definitive History of Racist Ideas in America by Ibram X. Kendi

 - Black is the Body by UVM English professor Emily Bernard